Branford Marsalis: 2011–present

-In June 2011, after working together for over ten years in a band setting, Branford Marsalis and Joey Calderazzo released their first duo album titled Songs of Mirth and Melancholy, on Branford's label, Marsalis Music.
+In June 2011, after working together for over ten years in a band setting, Marsalis and Joey Calderazzo released their first duo album titled Songs of Mirth and Melancholy, on Marsalis's label, Marsalis Music.
 Their first public performance was at the 2011 TD Toronto Jazz Festival.

-In 2012, Branford Marsalis released Four MFs Playin' Tunes on deluxe 180-gram high definition vinyl, prior to Record Store Day 2012 on April 21 that year.
+In 2012, Marsalis released Four MFs Playin' Tunes on deluxe 180-gram high definition vinyl, prior to Record Store Day 2012 on April 21 that year.
 This is the first recording of the Branford Marsalis Quartet with drummer Justin Faulkner, who joined the band in 2009, and was the first vinyl release from Marsalis Music.
 The album was named Apple iTunes Best of 2012 Instrumental Jazz Album of the Year.

 Marsalis performed "The Star-Spangled Banner" on Wednesday, September 5, 2012, at the Democratic National Convention in Charlotte.

 In 2019, Marsalis released The Secret Between the Shadow and the Soul, which he recorded in Australia with his quartet.
 Marsalis, commenting on the longevity of his band and their approach said, ahead of the album's release: '“Staying together allows us to play adventurous, sophisticated music and sound good.
 Lack of familiarity leads to defensive playing, playing not to make a mistake.
 I like playing sophisticated music, and I couldn’t create this music with people I don’t know.”

 For the 2026 Grammy Awards, he received a nomination for the album Belonging in the Best Jazz Instrumental Album category.